fwbrasil/activate/README.md

 		person.name.put("Test3")
 	}

 There are implicit conversions from values to Vars.
-You can get atribute value by using get ou the unary ! and set attribute using := or put.
+You can get atribute value by using get or the unary ! and set attribute using := or put.
 It's not necessary to call a method like store to add the entity, just create and the entity will be persisted.

 Create queries: